GeoMigrata/dotMigrata/USAGE.md

 ### Using Custom Person Types with Custom Calculators

-When using custom person types, you typically need custom calculators that can access the additional properties:
+When using custom person types, you'll typically need custom calculators to access the additional properties:

 ```csharp
 using dotMigrata.Core.Entities;